Access to safety talent is a global problem: here’s how your business can help

 According to the Health and Safety Executive (HSE), 147 workers were killed in work-related accidents in 2018/19, while an additional 92 members of the public were killed due to work-related activity.
-The most common cause of death being a fall from height or being struck by a moving vehicle.
+The most common cause of death is a fall from height or being struck by a moving vehicle.
 In Ireland, figures from the Health and Safety Authority (HSA) suggest that in 2014, fines were levied against businesses found guilty of Health & Safety misconduct, totalling more than €293,900 and 32 prosecutions were made.

 James Irwin, director at specialist Health, Safety and Sustainability recruitment firm, Irwin & Colton, suggests in a recent blog post that The perception among many is that sustainability and environment professionals are "nice to have" an “add on” rather than core to business profitability.
 Whereas in reality environment and sustainability are absolutely core to profitability.